Azure/Azure-Sentinel/MasterPlaybooks/Remediation-Host/readme.md

 # Master Playbook Host Remediation

-Master playbook is integrated with multiple firewall end products like CarbonBlack and Crowdstrike.
+Master playbook is integrated with multiple firewall Endpoint protection products.
+ - CarbonBlack
+ - Crowdstrike.

-Firewall end products are deployed as child/nested playbooks.
+Endpoint protection products are deployed as child/nested playbooks.

 If a malicious host is detected from the Azure sentinel, master playbook calls all the child/nested playbooks and each firewall product will take remidiation steps needed on that host and comments will be passed to the master playbook from the child/nested playbooks involving multiple products.